 Purpose: Allow managers to assess whether a stock is in healthy, cautious or critical condition, set appropriate harvest levels and gauge the success of management measures.

 Purpose: Help determine the rate of fish removal and sustainable fishing limits.

 An upper stock reference point identifies the boundary above which a fishery can be considered healthy, while a limit reference point identifies the boundary below which it can be considered to be in a critical state.
 Corrective action should be taken before a stock reaches the limit reference point.

 Purpose: Help make better fisheries management decisions by determining the rate at which fish naturally die.

-Purpose: Make better fisheries management decisions by providing the most up-to-date information publicly available.
+Purpose: Enable better transparency of fisheries management decision-making by making the most up-to-date information publicly available.

 * New indicator in 2018